uber/h3/website/versioned_docs/version-3.x/core-library/h3indexing.md

 ### H3 Unidirectional Edge Index

-An H3 Undirectional Edge index (mode 2) represents a single directed edge between two cells (an "origin" cell and a neighboring "destination" cell).
+An H3 Unidirectional Edge index (mode 2) represents a single directed edge between two cells (an "origin" cell and a neighboring "destination" cell).
 The components of the H3 Unidirectional Edge index are packed into a 64-bit integer in order, highest bit first, as follows:

 * 1 bit reserved and set to 0,
 * 4 bits to indicate the H3 Unidirectional Edge index mode,